Mission creep can negatively affect a nonprofit in a variety of ways.

 Can cause your nonprofit’s mission to become too complex

 It’s always best practice to keep your nonprofit’s mission simple and focused.
 Mission creep can add unwarranted complexity and blur your organization’s vision for the future.
-Any time that new goals are added to a nonprofit’s mission there is a risk of causing over complexity.
+Any time that new goals are added to a nonprofit’s mission there is a risk of causing complexity.
 As mentioned earlier it is key that your organization have a process and strategy if making any changes to the mission.
 All stakeholder and leadership should have the ability to voice their opinions on any potential changes.

 Ways to avoid mission creep